XELJANZ (tofacitinib) was the first

 Changes in certain lab test results.
 Your healthcare provider should do blood tests before you start receiving XELJANZ/XELJANZ XR, and while you take XELJANZ/XELJANZ XR, to check for the following side effects:

 - Changes in lymphocyte counts.
 Lymphocytes are white blood cells that help the body fight off infections.

 - Low neutrophil counts.
 Neutrophils are white blood cells that help the body fight off infections.

 - Low red blood cell count.
 This may mean that you have anemia, which may make you feel weak and tired.

 Your healthcare provider should routinely check certain liver tests.

-You should not receive XELJANZ if your lymphocyte count, neutrophil count, or red blood cell count is too low or your liver tests are too high.
-Your healthcare provider may stop your XELJANZ treatment for a period of time if needed because of changes in these blood test results.
+You should not receive XELJANZ/XELJANZ XR if your lymphocyte count, neutrophil count, or red blood cell count is too low or your liver tests are too high.
+Your healthcare provider may stop your XELJANZ/XELJANZ XR treatment for a period of time if needed because of changes in these blood test results.

-Your healthcare provider should do blood tests to check your cholesterol levels 4-8 weeks after you start XELJANZ, and as needed after that.
+You may also have changes in other laboratory tests, such as your blood cholesterol levels.
+Your healthcare provider should do blood tests to check your cholesterol levels 4 to 8 weeks after you start XELJANZ/XELJANZ XR, and as needed after that.

-What should I tell my healthcare provider before taking XELJANZ?
+What should I tell my healthcare provider before taking XELJANZ/XELJANZ XR?